 Ease of Use and Performance

-This shotgun’s function was excellent.
-However, once the gun gets hot and dirty, the shells can get a little tight in the chambers though it doesn’t necessarily stick.
+This Mossberg Silver Reserve II’s function was excellent.
+Once the gun gets hot and dirty, though, the shells can get a little tight in the chambers, though it doesn’t necessarily stick.
 The good thing is this shotgun has a large forearm to protect your hand when the barrel gets hot.

 Pros and Cons